dennisXZX/devops-notes/AWS-Route53.md

 ### Route 53

 Route53 is a managed DNS (Domain Name System).
-DNS is a collection of rules and records which helps clients understand how to reach a server through URLs.
+DNS is a collection of rules and records which helps clients understanding how to reach a server through URLs.

 In AWS, the most common records are: